Information on COVID-19:

 - Chatham-Kent Public Health has developed

-- Chatham-Kent Public Health is endorsing the multilingual COVID-19 Vaccine Bulletin resources: 'What You Need to Know about the COVID-19 Vaccines', 'How Did We Get COVID-19 Vaccines So Fast?', 'Who Were the COVID-19 Vaccines Tested On?', 'Trusted Answers to Your COVID-19 Vaccine Questions', 'Pfizer/ BioNTech and Moderna COVID-19 Vaccines: Is There a Difference?', 'Why is it OK to mix COVID-19 vaccine brands?' and 'Why should my child get the COVID-19 vaccine?' to help individuals make an informed decision about the COVID-19 vaccine when it's their turn to receive the vaccination.
+- Chatham-Kent Public Health is endorsing the multilingual COVID-19 Vaccine Bulletin resources: 'What You Need to Know about the COVID-19 Vaccines', 'How Did We Get COVID-19 Vaccines So Fast?', 'Who Were the COVID-19 Vaccines Tested On?', 'Trusted Answers to Your COVID-19 Vaccine Questions', 'Pfizer/ BioNTech and Moderna COVID-19 Vaccines: Is There a Difference?', 'Why is it OK to mix COVID-19 vaccine brands?' and 'Why should my child get the COVID-19 vaccine?' to help individuals make an informed decision about the COVID-19 vaccine.
 The resources are available in English, French, and other languages.

 - For Low German immigrants, the below translations are also available: